Lexus SC

-The Lexus SC (Japanese: レクサス・SC, Rekusasu SC) is a grand tourer that was retailed by Lexus (a luxury vehicle division of Toyota), and built from 1991 until 2010.
-It features a front-engine, rear-wheel-drive design and seating for up to four passengers.
-The first-generation SC debuted as the V8-powered SC 400 in 1991, and the I6-powered SC 300 was added in 1992.
-Both first-generation models were produced until 2000.
-The second-generation model, the SC 430, went into production in 2001.
-The SC 430 features a hardtop convertible design and a V8 engine.
+The Lexus SC (Japanese: レクサス・SC, Rekusasu SC) is a two-door four passenger, front-engine, rear-drive grand touring coupe manufactured by Toyota and marketed by its luxury division, Lexus, for model years 1991–2010 across two generations.
+The first-generation SC debuted as the V8-powered SC 400 in 1991, and the I6-powered SC 300 was added in 1992, both manufactured until 2000.
+The second-generation model, the SC 430, went into production in 2001, as a retractable hardtop convertible coupe with a V8 engine.
 The first-generation SC was largely styled in California at Calty, and the second-generation SC was mainly conceived at design studios in Europe.

 In Japan, the related third-generation Toyota Soarer, with which the first-generation SC originally shared body design and multiple components, featured a separate line-up of vehicle configurations and different powertrains.
 The third generation Soarer sport coupe, largely identical to the SC 430, was superseded by its Lexus counterpart in Japan when the Lexus marque débuted there in 2005.
 The SC was the sole coupé in the Lexus lineup until the arrival of the IS C. According to Lexus, the SC designation stands for Sport Coupe.
 The LC replaced the SC lineup in 2017.

 First generation (Z30; 1991)

 1991–2000

-In the early 1990s, following the début of Lexus, automotive press reports indicated a forthcoming Full-size Lexus coupé to compete with other luxury GT coupés of other marques like the Mercedes-Benz CL, Acura Legend coupe and later the Acura CL, Mazda Eunos Cosmo, Buick Riviera, Cadillac Eldorado, Lincoln Mark VIII, Jaguar XJS, Bentley Continental, Maserati Shamal/Ghibli, Ferrari 456 and BMW 8 Series coupe.
-At that point, Toyota had no genuine luxury coupés in its model range.
+In the early 1990s, following the début of Lexus, automotive press reports indicated a forthcoming Full-size Lexus coupé to compete with other luxury GT coupés of other marques, including the Mercedes-Benz CL, Acura Legend coupe and later the Acura CL, Mazda Eunos Cosmo, Buick Riviera, Cadillac Eldorado, Lincoln Mark VIII, Jaguar XJS, Bentley Continental, Maserati Shamal/Ghibli, Ferrari 456 and BMW 8 Series coupe.
+At that point, Toyota's luxury coupé was the Soarer.
 A coupe would complement the successful Lexus flagship model, the V8-powered, rear-wheel drive LS 400 sedan.
-The coupé was going to be targeted towards the American market, and the development effort for its exterior design was handed over to the Calty Design Research center in California in 1987.
+The coupé would target the American market, and the development effort for its exterior design was given to the Calty Design Research center in California in 1987.